Here’s how your humor compares to others across the four styles.

 High scorers keep an inner comic on standby, using wit to put setbacks in perspective and to stay upbeat when times are tough.
 They bounce back fast and see the silver lining.
 Low scorers find it harder to discover the joke when life turns serious and may feel stress more keenly.

-Self-enhancing humor score: 39 (60th percentile) — you are about average on this style of humor.
+Self-enhancing humor score: 27 (6th percentile) — you are considerably below average on this style of humor.

 This style turns humor into a sharper tool: teasing, ridicule, sarcasm, or edgy remarks that can sting.
 A high score often signals quick wit used at other people's expense, which research links to greater overall aggressiveness.
 Lower scorers prefer laughs that leave everyone’s dignity intact.

-Aggressive humor score: 28 (47th percentile) — you are about average on this style of humor.
+Aggressive humor score: 20 (8th percentile) — you are considerably below average on this style of humor.

 Self-defeating humorists mine their own flaws for laughs, sometimes letting others pile on.
 Making themselves the punch-line can smooth social interactions but may mask fragile self-esteem and higher anxiety.
 Lower scores show a healthier reluctance to put oneself down for entertainment.

-Self-defeating humor score: 23 (32nd percentile) — you are somewhat below average on this style of humor.
+Self-defeating humor score: 28 (63rd percentile) — you are about average on this style of humor.

 Say sorry in a 5‑7‑5 haiku with humorous twist.